Leddfoot/Inspera/README.md

 ### Node server
 You should not need to do any important changes to the server setup.

+### Testing
+Testing is not automatically watched via Gulp!
+In order to run testing you must use the command: npm test.
+There is a "test" script that is set up to watch automatically.
+If you prefer to test manually, remove the watch flag in the test script in package.JSON from "test": "jest --watch" to "test": "jest".

 #Inspera Frontend Assignments

 ## CSS